r4stl1n/cloth/README.md

-# Cloth CLI
+# Nexus CLI

 A command-line interface tool built in Rust for processing LLM patterns through the OpenWebUI API.

 ## Overview

-Cloth CLI provides a streamlined way to interact with Large Language Models using predefined patterns.
+Nexus CLI provides a streamlined way to interact with Large Language Models using predefined patterns.
 It integrates seamlessly with OpenWebUI to process text through various AI models with structured prompts.

 ## Features